Stickiem/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `INcontact` and the **Actor** is the `startup founder`, unless specified otherwise)

 **Use case: Delete a person**

 **MSS**

-1. User requests to list persons
+1. Startup founder requests to list contacts
-2. AddressBook shows a list of persons
+1. INcontact shows a list of contacts
-3. User requests to delete a specific person in the list
+1. Startup founder requests to delete a specific contact in the list
-4. AddressBook deletes the person
+1. INcontact deletes the contact

     Use case ends.